arkhaminferno/Nurture-Labs-Prescreening-Test/README.md

 ### Assignment

-This Smart Contract is made for Using CRUD Operations..
+This Smart Contract is made for Using CRUD Operations.

 | Functions | Description |
 | ------ | ------ |